 The objectives of the workshop were:

-As part of the programme, time has been devoted for discussions in working groups between participants.
-The working groups tackled the following issues:
+The final programme is available here.
+As part of the programme, time was devoted for discussions in working groups between participants.
+A technical visit of Marcoule installations was organized.

 Session 1 - Setting the scene